 Option c – Statoreceptors

-(A) Statement I is correct while Statement 11 is incorrect.
+(A) Only Statement I is correct

-(B) Statement I is incorrect while Statement II is correct.
+(B) Only Statement II is correct

-(C) Both statements are correct.
+(C) Both statements are correct

-(D) Both statements are incorrect.
+(D) Both statements are incorrect

 Option b – Vagus